tjindrak/english-for-designers/README.md

 # english-for-designers

-In this document you can see all the assignments for the summer semester 2024 in English for Designers (AJOVT3).
+In this document you can see all the assignments for the winter semester 2024 in English for Designers (AJOVT3).

 ## Manifesto